Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 _sinc_scalefact (line 15):_ This is used to calculate the beam angle plot - for more details see "The Code" above.
 This will need to be tuned for different kinds of transducers (currently suited for the TCT25-16T)

+_dBA (line 16):_ If set to True, the output heatmap will be in dBA.
+If set to False, the output heatmap will be left in dB

 _transducers (line 15):_ This defines the location of the transducers as a list of [x, y, axis angle, phase offset] co-ordinate lists (co-ordinates in milimeters from the origin).
 The axis angle is the direction in which the transducer is pointing - measured in degrees above the positive x-axis (range -180 --> 180 degrees).
 You can also set a phase offset (in radians) for the transducer in the 3rd element of the list.